ladybower reservoir walk cover photo

 signpost leading the way on ladybower reservoir walk

-follow the signpost leading the way on ladybower reservoir walk
+follow the signpost leading the way on Ladybower Reservoir walk

 walking trail on derwent edge